meliache/yellow-taxis/README.md

 ##### Scaling file storage

 Currently the whole dataset below 30 GB large, which might be challenging on a personal computer/notebook with limited space, but a factor 100 more could easily fit onto a not too expensive hard drive, so realistically speaking file storage should be not a big issue for this coding challenge.
-But in a many other realistic scenarios using a large, scalable, reliable distributed file/storage system could be used, like HDFS or S3.
+But in a many other realistic scenarios using a large, scaleable, reliable distributed file/storage system could be used, like HDFS or S3.

-They could be used with `luigi.LocalTarget` by just mounting the filesystems over network, e.g. via [`rclone` mount](https://rclone.org/overview), But for those cases it might be better using specific targes like [HdfsTarget](https://luigi.readthedocs.io/en/stable/api/luigi.contrib.hdfs.target.html#module-luigi.contrib.hdfs.target) or [S3Target](https://luigi.readthedocs.io/en/stable/api/luigi.contrib.s3.html).
+They could be used with `luigi.LocalTarget` by just mounting the file systems over network, e.g. via [`rclone` mount](https://rclone.org/overview), But for those cases it might be better using specific targets like [HdfsTarget](https://luigi.readthedocs.io/en/stable/api/luigi.contrib.hdfs.target.html#module-luigi.contrib.hdfs.target) or [S3Target](https://luigi.readthedocs.io/en/stable/api/luigi.contrib.s3.html).

 ## Author